Table of Contents

 May 19, 2026

 Healthcare is one of the most review-dependent industries online.
-94% of patients use online reviews to evaluate physicians (Software Advice).
+94% of patients use online reviews (BrightLocal, 2024) to evaluate physicians (Software Advice).
 A single negative review on Healthgrades, Zocdoc, or Google can steer hundreds of potential patients to a competitor before they ever contact your office.
 And unlike most industries, healthcare reviews carry additional weight — patients are making decisions about their health based on what strangers wrote online.
 This guide covers the specific risks and the practical management approach.

 The Platforms That Matter for Medical Reputation